osmfoundation/welcome-mat/docs/en/about-osm-community/osm-news.md

 There are many ways to find out what’s new with OpenStreetMap.
 OSM has official social media channels at [https://twitter.com/openstreetmap](https://twitter.com/openstreetmap) and [https://www.facebook.com/OpenStreetMap/](https://www.facebook.com/OpenStreetMap/).

-The official blog is at <a href="https://blog.openstreetmap.org/">https://blog.openstreetmap.org/.
+The official blog is at [https://blog.openstreetmap.org/](https://blog.openstreetmap.org/).

 There is an independent weekly newsletter at [http://www.weeklyosm.eu](http://www.weeklyosm.eu).